Parallel-in-Time/qmat/docs/devdoc/structure.md

     - `qmat.Q_GENERATORS` for $Q$-coefficients
     - `qmat.QDELTA_GENERATORS` for the $Q_\Delta$ approximations

-> 💡 Different aliases for the generator can be provided with the `aliases` class attribute, but are not mandatory (the class must not have a `aliases` attribute).
+> 💡 Different aliases for the generator can be provided with the `aliases` class attribute, but are not mandatory (defining the class attribute is optional).

 ## $Q$-generators implementation